General (scope, time limits)

-(2) there are other exceptional grounds for examining the appeal.”15
+- there are other exceptional grounds for examining the appeal.”

-In general administrative procedure law, there is a further ground for leave to appeal “if reason exists for an amendment of the conclusion made by the county administrative court”.16 However, this ground does not apply to the Aliens Act.
-Leave is only granted where an appeal may be of importance as a precedent, or if there are exceptional reasons, such as a serious procedural error made by the Migration Agency.
+In the general administrative procedure law, there is a further ground for leave to appeal “if reason exists for an amendment of the conclusion made by the county administrative court”.
+However, this ground does not apply to the Aliens Act.
+Leave is only granted where an appeal may be of importance as a precedent, or if there are exceptional reasons, such as a serious procedural error made by the Migration Agency or the Migration Court.

 The Migration Court of Appeal is the main source of jurisprudence in the Swedish asylum system.
 Decisions by the Migration Courts are not deemed to set precedent, even though they may contain important legal reasoning.